 In rural areas, multiple generations (extended family) - including grandparents, parents, unmarried children, and married sons and their wives and children - typically comprise a household.
 In some cases, extended families occupy multiple dwellings on a single plot of land.
 In urban areas, nuclear families (2 parents and their children) have become more common, although extended family members often live nearby.
-Vietnamese own no property, as all land belongs to the state (see p.
-9-10 of Political and Social Relations), but they may purchase dwellings.
+Vietnamese own no property, as all land belongs to the state (see Political and Social Relations), but they may purchase dwellings.
 Consequently, home ownership is a goal for many Vietnamese despite high housing costs, especially in urban areas.
 The government's household registration system (ho khau) regulates residence changes, effectively restricting and controlling migration to urban areas.

-Rural: Most Vietnamese reside in rural areas (see p.
-1 of Political and Social Relations).
+Rural: Most Vietnamese reside in rural areas (see Political and Social Relations).
 Today, Vietnamese rural people typically live in houses built of bricks, stucco, concrete, and other modern materials, topped with tiles or aluminum.
 Vietnamese in even more remote areas live in bamboo huts with thatched roofs.

 Traditional home styles exhibit significant variation according to available materials and local custom.
-For example, members of the Kinh ethnic group (see p.
-12 of Political and Social Relations)
+For example, members of the Kinh ethnic group (see Political and Social Relations)